 The Global Read Aloud is a set 6 week period that spans from early October through mid-November and teachers all over the globe read one book and connect with other classrooms all over the world.
-With a tool like Flipgrid, you can connect with educators all over the world anytime and share as you read a novel together.
+With a tool like Flip, you can connect with educators all over the world anytime and share as you read a novel together.

-Claudio Zavala Jr. suggests having students record an ongoing story through Flipgrid.
+Claudio Zavala Jr. suggests having students record an ongoing story through Flip.
 Have one student think of a title then the next record a 30-second beginning the next builds on that and so on and so forth.
 What a fun way to get the whole class involved in and create a unique story to share!

 When working on a unit have your students record a video describing the meaning of important vocabulary words.
 They can hold up a card in their selfie video with the word written on it so the words are easily accessed by other students.

-With Flipgrid you can provide written feedback to students and give them a rubric score for performance and ideas.
-With Flipgrid, you can even customize the rubric (how-to screencast).
-Speaking well is an important and often undertaught skill.
-However, there are amazing FREE resources out there to help you and your students.
+With Flip you can provide written feedback to students and give them a rubric score for performance and ideas.
+You can even customize the rubric (how-to screencast).
+The PVLEGS framework includes a great rubric to use when assessing students speaking skills in Flip.

 It seems simple but having your students reflect on a lesson is great feedback for us as teachers.
 How did it go?
 What changes would you make?
 What was your favorite part?
 Take a look at their responses for planning next year.